• Skip to primary navigation

 Cinnamon and raisin scones on a copper cooling rack with decorative jars of sugar in the background

-Cinnamon Raisin Scones taste sensational with my recipe for Cinnamon Cream Cheese Butter or your favorite jam.
+Cinnamon Raisin Scones taste sensational with my recipe for Cinnamon Cream Cheese Butter and morning coffee.
 Have you ever ordered a scone that looked amazing in the store display case, only to get a bland, dense and dry scone?
 With this recipe, you will get the perfect scone, a golden crust and moist inside.

 Cinnamon and raisin scones on a copper cooling rack with decorative rolling pin